rkluger68/cpycourse/includes/abbreviations.md

-*[palindrome]: A text that reads the same backwords as forwards.
+*[palindrome]: A text that reads the same backwards as forwards.